prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

     Note that the value passed to the parameter `-DCMAKE_TOOLCHAIN_FILE` must be an absolute path, not a relative one.
  3. Compile: `cmake --build . --config Release --parallel 4`

-You can now use OpenEB directly from the build folder.
-For this, you will need to update your environment variables using this script:
+To use OpenEB directly from the build folder, update your environment variables using this script:

 ```bash
 <OPENEB_SRC_DIR>\build\utils\scripts\setup_env.bat